hainm/amber2016_meeting/README.md

-Slides for AMBER16 meetin (March 2016)
+Slides for AMBER16 meeting (March 2016)

 Note: monolayer.xtc and monolayer.pdb were taken from mdtraj package